CLabGit/MICS-6001C-Labs/README.md

 This repository contains lab materials for the MICS 6001C Custom Computing with FPGAs at HKUST(GZ).

-For Assignment 1, you need to complete the task of **Optimize the performance of the vector-matrix multiplication (GEMV) unit** in the `Lab1` folder on the `main` branch.
+You can refer to task of **Optimize the performance of the vector-matrix multiplication (GEMV) unit** in the `Lab1` folder and `Lab2` folder on the `main` branch.
+It describes how to optimize GEMV .

-For Assignment 2, you need to complete the task of **Integrate the optimized GEMV unit into the llama2-7B, implementing hardware reuse for the QKVO and FFN linear projection layers**, referencing the `llama2-7B-baseline` branch.

-In addition, for the group project, you need to modify the code on the `llama2-7B-baseline` branch to implement your functionality.
+For group project, you need to optimize llama2-7b based on our baseline, referencing the `llama2-7B-baseline` branch.